Finders Keepers (1928 film)

-Finders Keepers is a surviving 1928 silent military-comedy film directed by Wesley Ruggles and ?Otis B. Thayer and starring Laura La Plante and John Harron.
+Finders Keepers is an extant 1928 American silent military comedy film directed by Wesley Ruggles and Otis B. Thayer and starring Laura La Plante and John Harron.
+Due to the public apathy towards silent films, a sound version was prepared late in 1928.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 It was produced and distributed by Universal Pictures.
 The film may or may not be a remake of a 1921 film Finders Keepers singularly directed by Thayer.